South Indian Filter Coffee

 Add 2 tablespoon of decoction to a tumbler.

-Typically filter coffee is served in a brass or stainless steel tumbler and dabarah (container/cup) to cool the coffee.
+Typically, filter coffee is served in a brass or stainless steel tumbler and dabarah (container/cup) to cool it.

-Using your fingers carefully, lift the tumbler by the rim, as the coffee will now be piping hot.
+Using your fingers carefully, lift the tumbler by the rim.
+The coffee will now be piping hot.

 Pour the hot coffee into the davara from the tumbler from a little distance.
 This process cools down the coffee and forms a nice froth on top.

-Now pour the coffee from the container back into the tumbler, again from a bit of height.
+Now, pour the coffee from the container back into the tumbler from a bit of height.

 Repeat this process a few times until the coffee has reached the perfect sipping temperature.
 Serve it in the tumbler setting on the davarah.